Priyankabiswas2905/git_assignment/src/test/python/README.md

 Submit results by email to a list of watchers and/or instance of MongoDB:

 ```
+# show on console
+post_results.py --console

+# send email
+post_results.py --mailserver=localhost

+# add to mongo
 post_results.py --mailserver=localhost --mongo_host=localhost --mongo_db=browndog --mongo_collection=test_results
 ```

+You can add extractions and conversions to the test_conversion_data.yml and test_extraction_data.yml files.
+If you know of a test that will fail you can add a skip there with a description of why that test is skipped.